The Practice Effect: Plot summary

 In this world, instead of objects wearing out as you use them, they improve.
 This is referred to as the Practice Effect.
 For example, swords get sharper with use, baskets get stronger the more things they carry, mirrors, furniture and decorations look more attractive the more they are looked at.
-The downside to this being that an object's condition deteriorates over time if not put to use.
-Under this system, members of society's higher strata employ servants to Practice their own possessions to perfection.
+The physical structure of objects changes in a way so as to become a better version of its previous existence with Practice, like the growth and evolution of a life form.
+The downside is that an object's condition deteriorates over time if not put to use.
+Under the prevailing social system, members of society's higher strata exert ownership over objects that they do not improve themselves but rather employ servants to improve by use of the Practice Effect.

 It is eventually discovered that the Practice Effect is the result of an elusive, biologically-engineered creature known as a Krenegee Beast that causes a change in a law of thermodynamics.
 This creature emits a field under which the Practice Effect works.
 The closer one is to the Krenegee Beasts, the more efficient the Practice that is done.
 The Practice Effect can take many months before an object reaches its maximum point of "practice", but the process is sped up if one is under a Felthesh Trance.
 The presence of a Krenegee Beast speeds up the process more than a Felthesh Trance.